codedragon/Puppy_career_talk/slides.md

 * support - pyladies, seek out role models who 'look like you'
 * body language, check out [Amy Cuddy's Ted talk](https://www.youtube.com/watch?time_continue=175&v=Ks-_Mh1QhMc)
 * think about what makes you, you.
 All of your unique qualities and accomplishments
-* read articles/books about women who code
+* read articles/books about women/minorities who code
 * understand that intelligence is not fixed, and you are definitely capable of becoming an expert coder: effort and motivation are what is important